SecTeamPolaris/Veil/README.md

 ## Code
-The simulation of Mirage is wiritten in Python 3.10.
+The simulation of Veil is wiritten in Python 3.10.